Why Organizational Tags

 Can I change a tag's color after creating it?

 The tag is removed from all documents, risks, forms, and other items where it was applied.
-The items themselves remain unchanged—they just lose that tag.
+The items themselves remain—they just lose that tag.
+This cannot be undone.

 Why can't I edit a tag?

-If you see a tag labeled "Inherited from [Site Name]", it was created at a parent site and can only be edited there.
+If you see "Inherited from [Site Name]", the tag was created at a parent site and can only be edited there.
 Contact an administrator at that site if it needs changes.